Mount San Antonio: Prohibition and Great Depression

 During Prohibition, the area became known as a place where one could get a drink away from the watchful eyes of the police.
-Former Yosemite concessionaire Foster Curry, his wife Ruth Curry, and Ruth's second husband, movie star Edmund Burns, turned Camp Baldy into a playground for affluent residents of Los Angeles, with a swimming pool, casino, and a dance pavilion.
+Former Yosemite concessionaire Foster Curry (Curry Village), his wife Ruth Curry, and Ruth's second husband, movie star Edmund Burns, turned Camp Baldy into a playground for affluent residents of Los Angeles, with a swimming pool, casino, and a dance pavilion.

 In 1935–1936 the Civilian Conservation Corps built a wide trail along the Devil's Backbone from Mt.
 Baldy Notch to the summit, a route which had previously been narrow and dangerous due to the precipitous drops on one, or in some areas both, sides.

 Aurelia Harwood, the first female president of the Sierra Club, was active in the area.
 Mount Harwood, a subsidiary peak of Mount Baldy, is named for her.
 The Sierra Club built a lodge, also named after her, at Manker Flats in 1930.
 It is open to Sierra Club members.
 In 1935 the club added a mountain hut, known as the "ski hut," by the base of the Baldy Bowl near the headwaters of San Antonio Creek.
 The ski hut burned down that year but was immediately replaced and remains standing today.